BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Here we will devise user flows for a point-of-sale (POS) system that can always be online.
 This excludes mobile wallets.

-A receiver should be able to set up payjoin during onboarding on the platform (app or POS system) or any time after that.
+A receiver should be able to set up payjoins during onboarding on the platform (app or POS system), or any time after that.
 The following is a standalone payjoin setup flow.

 {% include picture.html
    image = "assets/images/guide/case-studies/payjoin/payjoin-receiver-flow.png"